devprashant9/mern-assignment/readme.md

 Throughout the development, I followed the DRY (Don't Repeat Yourself) principle.
 I tried to keep my functions independent and reusable, and here again, AI supported me by helping clean and organize the code structure.

 One important thing I realised is that AI doesn't know the exact requirements of a project unless we clearly communicate them.
 So, when I gave it well-structured data and clear instructions, it worked much better — faster, more accurately, and with fewer errors.

-## Future Enhancements to Make This Project More Appealing